elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-is-species-richness-assessed-using-the-shannon-diversity-index.md

 seo:
   title: QuickTakes | Education Studies
   page_description: >-
-    The Shannon Diversity Index is a metric for assessing species richness and diversity, incorporating both the number of species and their distribution evenness.
-This content describes its calculation, steps, interpretation, and its significance in ecological studies.
+    The Shannon Diversity Index (H') is a metric for assessing species richness and diversity within a community, considering both the number of species and the evenness of their distribution.
   page_keywords: >-
-    Shannon Diversity Index, species richness, biodiversity, ecological studies, species diversity, evenness, proportional abundance, natural logarithm, ecological metrics, community analysis
+    Shannon Diversity Index, species richness, biodiversity, ecological studies, species diversity, proportional abundance, natural logarithm, calculation, ecological metrics, ecosystem complexity
 author: QuickTakes
 question: >-
     How is species richness assessed using the Shannon Diversity Index?